Eremophila (plant)

 Eremophila is a genus of more than 270 species of plants in the figwort family, Scrophulariaceae, all of which are endemic to mainland Australia.
 Some species have common names including emu bush, poverty bush or fuchsia bush, reflecting the belief that emus eat the fruit, their arid environment or a superficial resemblance to the flowers of plants in the genus Fuchsia.
-Eremophilas are widespread in the arid areas of Australia, especially Western Australia and range in size from low-growing shrubs to small trees.
+Eremophilas are widespread in the arid areas of Australia, and range in size from low-growing shrubs to small trees.
+Although they are found in every mainland state, species richness peaks in Western Australia.
 The petals are joined, at least at their bases, into a tube with the upper petals different in size and shape from the lower ones.

 Description

 Eremophilas vary in size and habit from low, prostrate shrubs such as E. serpens to small trees in the case of E. bignoniiflora.
 Leaf size and shape is also variable but the leaves are usually small and are often shiny or hairy.
 The flowers usually have 5 spreading sepals and 5 petals which are joined into a tube, at least at the base.
 The most common flower colours are red, purple, lilac and mauve but others are white and even green.
 Many species have flowers which have a combination of colours, or have spotted or streaked markings, or both.
 Sometimes only the petals are coloured but often the sepals are also colourful.

 There is variation in flower shape, the most common being two petals at the top of the tube and three below, with the stamens enclosed in the tube as in the case of E. exilifolia.
 Species with this arrangement are generally insect-pollinated, the lower petals acting as a landing area.
 Less common are those that have four petal lobes at the top of the flower, one below which is curled under the flower and the stamens extending beyond the petal tube, as in the case of E. glabra.
 These flowers are generally bird pollinated, the bird holding the plant stem while it visits the flower.
 A few others have flowers with a combination of these arrangements.

 As the flower ages, the corolla falls off, then the calyx enlarges and becomes coloured as the fruit enlarges.
 The fruits contain from 2 to 12 seeds and may lie dormant in the ground for many years until disturbed by fire, heavy rainfall and sometimes by human activity such as roadworks.
 Some species such as E. sturtii reproduce by suckering and have become troublesome weeds in some areas.
 However, many more are rare or threatened by human activities such as land clearing, pastoral activity and mining.